HaoWang95/selftaught-note/Angular/ng.md

 ## **Templates**
 ## **Directives**
 ## **Dependency injection**
+Dependency injection, or DI, is a design pattern in which a class requests dependencies from external resources rather than creating them.

 ### **<router-outlet>**
 This is a feature of the routing lib.
 Replace the content as the app navigates to a different route.